Guides

 • First, we'll enter Bibliography as the field label.

-• Then we'll indicate the maximum number of entry items.
-This begins by default at 50; here we've changed it to 100 items.
+• Then we'll indicate the maximum number of entries.
+By default, this begins at 50; here we've changed it to 100 items.

-• Next, we've toggled on the Enable Markdown option (more about this later).
+• Next, we've toggled on the Enable Markdown option (more about this below).

 We'll look at the other toggleable options later.